b1naryth1ef/disco/README.md

 - Full support for Python 2.x/3.x
 - Evented networking and IO using Gevent

-## WARNING

-Disco is currently in an early-alpha phase.
-What you see today may change a lot tomorrow.
-If you are looking to build a serious bot with this, wait for a stable release.

 ## Installation

 Disco was built to run both as a generic-use library, and a standalone bot toolkit.
 Installing disco is as easy as running `pip install disco-py`, however some extra packages are recommended for power-users, namely: